 A healthy debate about what is pressing today is welcome and necessary as societal conditions invariably shift.
 Local contexts might differ from each other, perhaps mirroring global needs or occasionally running counter to them.
 But a level of consensus is required, often based on ensuring a foundation of human dignity and opportunity, which is most pressing for underserved populations and those lacking essential resources or services.

 Unpacking the Definition – significant, positive change

 Although possibly taken for granted as an assumption, the change social impact professionals seek must improve the conditions around the current situation.
-So the effect from social impact must be a positive change to the challenge.
+So the effect of social impact must be a positive change to the challenge.

 Finally, the use of significant is compelling for a couple of related reasons.
 The first is that social progress demands deep, structural movement of the status quo.
 Tackling symptoms of problems or trifling around the edges remains insufficient.
 Moreover, the phrase “social impact” is increasingly en vogue and often misused to imply even minimalist change.
-For us to have a potent and persuasive term, we must demand that social impact stands for a significant shift in society.
+For us to retain a potent and persuasive term, we must demand that social impact stands for a significant shift in society.

 Social “I”s and “E”s

 As language is evolving in our field, many institutions of learning now have centers focused on one of the Social “I”s and “E”s.
 While these are undoubtedly being used interchangeably, each term is rooted in a certain frame: